History of Dedham, Massachusetts, 1635–1699: Incorporation

 In 1635 there were rumors in the Massachusetts Bay Colony that a war with the local native people was impending and a fear arose that the few, small, coastal communities that existed were in danger of attack.
 This, in addition to the belief that the few towns that did exist were too close together, prompted the Massachusetts General Court to establish two new inland communities.
 On May 6, 1635, the General Court granted permission to residents of Watertown to set off and establish new towns.
 One group, led by Rev. Thomas Hooker, left and founded Hartford, Connecticut and another, led by Simon Willard, left to found Concord, Massachusetts.
-Together, Dedham and Concord they helped relieve the growing population pressure and placed communities between the larger, more established coastal towns and the Indians further west.
+Together, Dedham and Concord helped relieve the growing population pressure and placed communities between the larger, more established coastal towns and the Indians further west.

 It was not until the following March, however, that the General Court ordered that the bounds of what would become Dedham be mapped out.
 The committee appointed to do so reported back in April, but the date the grant was awarded to the original proprietors has been lost to history.
-The original grant was for about 3.5 sqmi on the northeast side of the Charles River, including what is today Newton and land on the other shore the makes up roughly half of present day Dedham, Needham, Westwood, and Dover.
+The original grant was for about 3.5 sqmi on the northeast side of the Charles River, including what is today Newton and land on the other shore the makes up roughly half of present-day Dedham, Needham, Westwood, and Dover.
 The order came after twelve men petitioned the General Court for a tract of land south of the Charles River.

-Those men, plus seven others, made a second petition on August 29, 1636 for additional land on both sides of the river.
+Those men, plus seven others, made a second petition on August 29, 1636, for additional land on both sides of the river.
 One of the additional men was Robert Feake, the husband of Elizabeth Fones, the widow of John Winthrop's son, Henry.
 Feake only ever attended three meetings, all of them in Watertown, and there is no record that he ever set foot in Dedham.
-He was presumably recruited for his political influence and has granted a farm lot in addition to his house lot in return.
+He was presumably recruited for his political influence and was granted a farm lot in addition to his house lot in return.